Kubernetes CSI Plugin for LINSTOR

 Finally, create the LINSTOR storage classes using kubectl.

-You should now see that you have three new storage classes defined in Kubernetes.
+After applying this configuration, you will have three new storage classes defined in Kubernetes.

 Create a PVC and Pod for Testing your Deployment

 To test your deployment, define and create a PVC in Kubernetes specifying one of the three storage classes created in the section above.
-I’ll use the three replica claim in the following example.
+The PVC manifest below uses the three replica stroageClass:

 kind: PersistentVolumeClaim